History of Protestantism: Spread of secularism

-In North America, South America and Australia, the other three continents where Christianity is the dominant professed religion, religious observance is much higher than in Europe.
-At the same time, these regions are often seen by other nations as being uptight and "Victorian", in their social mores.
+In North America, South America and Australia, the other three continents where Christianity is the dominant professed religion, religious observance is higher than in Europe.
 In general, the United States leans toward the conservative in comparison to other western nations in its general culture, in part due to the Christian element found primarily in its Midwestern and southern states.

 South America, historically Catholic, has experienced a large Evangelical and Pentecostal infusion in the 20th century due to the influx of Christian missionaries from abroad.
-For example: Brazil, South America's largest country, is the largest Catholic country in the world, and at the same time is the largest Evangelical country in the world (based on population).
-Some of the largest Christian congregations in the world are found in Brazil.